FREE TRAINING!

 When it comes to eating disorder recovery, restoring weight (i.e. returning to the weight prior to your eating disorder) is often not enough.
 Aside from the fact that the disorder often starts at a younger age and your weight as a child should be nowhere near your weight as an adult (in most cases), there are countless other factors that are overlooked when it comes to defining an individual's "target weight."

 First of all, there is absolutely NO WAY for any doctor or health professional to determine what weight is healthy and optimal for your unique body.
-If you or your doctor are using BMI as a metric to deem yourself weight restored, please read my post The Simple Truth About BMI, as it reveals how shockingly inaccurate this "health" metric truly is.
+If you or your doctor are using BMI as a metric to deem yourself weight restored, please read my post The Truth About BMI, as it reveals how shockingly inaccurate this "health" metric truly is.
 Furthermore, the human body is one of the most complex biological systems that even the most advanced researchers and scientists cannot fully understand.
 So, how on Earth can we expect a single doctor, or even worse – a simple math formula – to define what that system is supposed to look like?

 Now that we've gotten the basics out of the way and understand that weight gives no accurate representation of health, let's dive a little deeper into why returning to your pre-eating disorder weight is often not enough.

-Weight Restored vs. Health Restored
+Weight Restored vs. Health Restored in Eating Disorder Recovery

 Say, you are someone who developed an eating disorder later in life and you maintained weight X for decades before losing weight and spiraling into an eating disorder.
 If you were to return to weight X in recovery, that would mean you're weight restored, right?